Image: Judith Ivey and Estelle Parsons. Photo: Carol Rosegg

 So the subject matter isn’t exactly what we hope for when it comes to finally having a play on stage that has four female characters, and several more mature ones to boot.
 They are all professionals in some way – Evelyn was a journalist, Evvie is a Hollywood screenwriter and Janice is an academic, but all these women seem to be able to do is fawn over their former lover who doesn’t sound like he was such a great guy….

 Getting to see Parsons and Ivey interact makes it worthwhile, however.
-And it is nice to see Fiordellisi, celebrating her 20th year as Cherry Lane’s producing artistic director, get a turn on stage too (she goes back on Broadway to Zorba).
+It also is nice to see Fiordellisi, celebrating her 20th year as Cherry Lane’s producing artistic director, get a turn on stage too (she goes back on Broadway to Zorba).
 I’d love to see them all in a play with something worth their acting abilities.

 The combination of bizarre plot and male worship seems to work because of the engaging actresses cast by Director Barnet Kellman.
 There also is a surprise visit by a guest not credited in the Playbill.
 The show has been extended through July 31.